coffeebank/coffee-cogs/content/docs/emotes/index.md

 <component-coghero cog="emotes" desc="Custom emote solution for non-nitro users.
 Use animated emotes in your server, even without Nitro.
 Make your own emote storage spreadsheet and generate emote-like image links for use in DMs and elsewhere."></component-coghero>

 > ⚠️ **Notes**
-> Due to a recent Discord update, please ensure you are only adding emotes you have permission to use, or are from servers your bot can access.
+> Due to a recent Discord update, please ensure you are only adding emotes that are from servers your bot can access.
 Otherwise, emotes may not display properly.

 <br />